 - 340B helps safety-net providers care for low-income, rural, and under-resourced patients and communities.
-Without the support of this program, many patients could lose access to crucial health care and social services. - 340B supports access to lifesavings health care services at zero cost to the taxpayer-the savings come from drug manufacturer discounts.
-In 2019, 340B hospitals provided \$67.9 billion in total benefits to the communities they serve.9 - Restricting the scope of 340B would not result in additional funds for the federal government and could potentially leave patients without access to essential health care programs. - Some pharmaceutical companies have taken steps to severely restrict covered entities' use of the program.
+Without the support of this program, many patients could lose access to crucial health care and social services. - 340B supports access to lifesaving health care services at zero cost to the taxpayer the savings come from drug manufacturer discounts.
+In 2019, 340B hospitals provided \$67.9 billion in total benefits to the communities they serve.8 - Restricting the scope of 340B would not result in additional funds for the federal government and could potentially leave patients without access to essential health care programs. - Some pharmaceutical companies have taken steps to severely restrict covered entities' use of the program.
 Beginning in July 2020, a growing number of drug companies have attempted to impose limits on 340B discounts dispensed through arrangements with community-based pharmacies.
-As of March 2022, the median annualized impact of these restrictions on disproportionate share hospitals, rural referral centers, and sole community hospitals was \$2.2 million, with 10% of these hospitals anticipating annualized losses of \$21 million or more.10
+As of March 2022, the median annualized impact of these restrictions on DSHs, RRCs, and SCHs was \$2.2 million, with 10% of these hospitals anticipating annualized losses of \$21 million or more.9